 We encourage the children who are under 3 years of age to begin with 3 sessions per week, either morning only (09.30 – 12.30) or afternoon only (12.30 – 15.30).
 However, we understand that each family and child's needs are different and are happy to be flexible.

-When the children first arrive they are greeted by Natalie, our Head, at the gate.
+When the children first arrive they are greeted by Natalie, our Head, and/or the class teachers, at the gate.
 They will come in and are encouraged to find their named peg and to hang up their coat and bag.
-As a ‘uniform’, they wear a green and white checked apron/smock – this is to cover and protect their clothes from some of our ‘messier’ activities as much as it is a uniform.
+As a ‘uniform’, they wear a green and white checked apron/smock – this is to cover and protect their clothes from some of our ‘messier’ activities as much as it is a uniform and to help them behin to prepare for the uniforms they will be wearing when going on to their reception year.
 Each child also has a school bag that is kept on their peg and must contain a full set of clothes for them to change into if necessary.

-The children begin their day/sessions in their classes – we have 5 class groups in total, all named after varying minibeasts – the register will be taken by a class teacher.
-Each of our class groups has 4 teachers and each child will have a designated ‘key-teacher’ but will get to know each of their 4 teachers equally well.
-After the register has been taken a ‘Circle Time’/assembly will take place, this is held by Natalie, our school head, in our Ladybird classroom.
+The children begin their day/sessions in their classes – we have 4 class groups in total at present, all named after varying minibeasts – the register will be taken by a class teacher.
+Each of our class groups works on a ratio of a maximum of 1:4 for our under 3's and a maximum of 1:6 for our over 3's.
+Each child will have a designated ‘key-teacher’ but will get to know each of their 4 teachers equally well.
+After the register has been taken a ‘Circle Time’/assembly will take place, this is held in class groups, in the individual classrooms.
 During ‘Circle Time’ we talk about plans for the day and any topics that we are covering, we sing a selection of topical songs and perhaps a story will be told or performed.
-The children then return to their class groups where they will have a teacher led activity and then move into free choice of a child led activity.
+The children then remain in their class groups where they will have a teacher led activity or a free choice of a child led activity.

 If it is your class day for Forest School then they will leave after ‘Circle Time’ and walk to our Forest School area to spend the morning/afternoon there.

 The classrooms are set out so that there are always interesting corners for the children, including books, painting and drawing.
 We have an outside classroom/small playground to aid the children’s knowledge and understanding of the world, which each class tries to use everyday.
-Each day both the garden and the outdoor classroom will be used – whatever the weather!
-The children plant flowers and vegetables in the indoor garden, outdoor classroom and extended garden and monitor their growth.
+Each day both the sensory and the outdoor classroom will be used – whatever the weather!
+The children plant flowers and vegetables in the garden/outdoor classroom and monitor their growth.
 When the vegetables are ready, we use them for cooking (and to supplement ‘break’ food) in our school kitchen, so that the children gain a greater knowledge of where our ‘healthy’ foods come from.